How to add and change a signature in Gmail (step-by-step guide)

 Using Exclaimer to manage signatures in Gmail

-To centrally design and control professional Gmail signatures, you’ll want to choose Exclaimer’s email signature management solution to do all the hard work for you.
+To centrally design and control professional Gmail signatures, you’ll want to choose Exclaimer’s email signature manager for Google Workspace to do all the hard work for you.

 You can then ensure everyone has the same consistent design whenever they send an email.
 Even better, you save hours of time that would normally be spent doing manual signature updates.